Devadasu Malli Puttadu: Plot

 The film is based on the concept of reincarnation.
 It begins with Devadas taking his last breath in front of Parvati's residence.
 She rushes towards the closed door and collapses.
 Years roll by, and Aruna, a naughty girl, brings up her sister & brother-in-law, who have reflections every night.
 After a medical checkup, Aruna proclaims that a stranger is calling & taking her far away, but she can't detect him.
 Sridhar, a young charming & famous singer, is the son of Zamindar Sripathi Raja.
-He falls for their manager, Maruti Rao's daughter, Shanti.
-Knowing it, Sripati rebukes him when Sridhar affirms his decision to tie the knot with Shanti.
-Thereupon, his father shows the danger of suicide, yet Sridhar stands bolder and exits.
+He falls for Shanti, the daughter of their manager, Maruti Rao.
+Knowing it, Sripathi rebukes him when Sridhar affirms his decision to tie the knot with Shanti.
+Thereupon, his father threatens to commit suicide, yet Sridhar stands bolder and exits.
 On the move-in train, Aruna, too, fortuitously boards when she blackouts.
 Soon, he admits her to the hospital and proceeds.

 Meanwhile, Sripati passes away out of bankruptcy, leaving full of debts.
-To keep up his father's honor, Sridhar conducts consorts with Shanti and strives hard.
+To keep up his father's honor, Sridhar conducts concerts with Shanti and strives hard.
 One night, Aruna inadvertently walks out and reaches a rotten structure.
 Viewing Devadas's photograph, she asserts it is her residence, and she is Chandramukhi a courtesan whom he pledged to conjoin in the next life.
 In tandem, Sridhar triumphs in his task and sets foot to splice Shanti.
 Tragically, an accident that ends with Shanti's death.
 Thus, Sridhar hits the bottle and turns into an alcoholic.
 At that time, Aruna attends his recital when her eccentricity hikes, identifying him, and she divulges totality to her men with evidence.
 The Doctors advise a distinct strategy to catch Sridhar for Aruna's survival.
 Ergo, they plead with him, who agrees as per humanity.
 Whereat, Chandramukhi makes diverse attempts to awaken the memories of Devadas but in vain.
 Anyhow, Sridhar quits because he does not want to hoodwink her further.

 Being on a drinking spree, Sridhar falls on the pavement.
 Hereupon, Parvati spots and carries by recognizing him as her Devadas.
 Following this, she starts ministry in Sridhar, with faith that her Devadas is back to fulfill his vow, for which she is still alive.
 They go to their village, Ravulapalli, where Devadas revisits his history through their childhood events.
 Parvati states that Chandramukhi also died at his grave and was buried therein.
 Parvati declares that Chandramukhi must currently gain Devadas's love, and they rush to her.
 Till then, Aruna is in an insane state, lands at her old building, and starts dancing, offering her life.
 At last, Devadas & Parvati arrive and shield her.
 Finally, the movie ends happily with Parvati departing, uniting the turtle doves.